Jenna Haze

-Jenna Haze (born 1982) is an American director, model, and former pornographic actress.
+Jenna Haze (born 1982) is an American former pornographic film actress.

 Haze has won numerous pornographic industry awards, including the 2003 AVN Award for Best New Starlet and the 2009 AVN Award for Female Performer of the Year, making her the second performer in history to ever win both awards in the course of her career, after Missy.
 In 2012, she was inducted into both the AVN and XRCO Halls of Fame.

 Career

 Haze entered the adult film industry on July 18, 2001.
-Between 2002 and 2005, she was a contract girl for the film company Jill Kelly Productions.
+Between 2002 and 2005, she was a contract performer for the film company Jill Kelly Productions.
 During most of her time at the company, she performed exclusively with women, out of loyalty to her then boyfriend, an industry cameraman.
 She returned to working with men in the 2006 multi-award-winning release Jenna Haze Darkside, produced by Jules Jordan.

-Her first scene was for The Oral Adventures of Craven Moorehead 8 with her agent Slim Shady (Dez) and his best friend, Moorehead.
-It was intended to only be an oral sex scene, but in the heat of the moment she had intercourse with both.
-The next day she shot a scene with Miles Long in Joey Silvera's Service Animals 4.

-In February 2002, Haze appeared in a scene for Jill Kelly Productions (JKP), directed by Jill Kelly herself.
-Kelly was impressed by her performance and JKP offered Haze an exclusive performing contract.
-This was soon followed by offers from other companies, but in April 2002 Haze decided to sign with JKP, as they offered the extra flexibility she needed to make money and build her career.
+In February 2002, Haze appeared in a scene for Jill Kelly Productions (JKP).
 Soon after signing with JKP, she formed a serious relationship with an industry cameraman and began a three-year period of performing exclusively with women.
 At the 2003 AVN Awards ceremony, Haze was named Best New Starlet and her masturbation scene in Big Bottom Sadie was awarded Best Solo Sex Scene.
 In 2004, she appeared on the HBO show Pornucopia, a six-part documentary on the pornography industry in California.

 Haze became a free agent in April 2005, after deciding not to renew her contract with JKP, partly because Jill Kelly had recently left the company.
 After leaving JKP and splitting with her boyfriend, Haze returned to working with male performers.
-The April 2006 release Jenna Haze Darkside featured her first boy-girl scenes in over three years.
+The April 2006 release Jenna Haze Darkside featured her first heterosexual sex scenes in over three years.
 The film was produced and directed by her new boyfriend Jules Jordan.
 Later in the year, she began writing a sex advice column for the pornographic magazine, Fox.